Neonatal brain monitoring made easy. Quick and accurate non-invasive application. Safe and comfortable for baby.

 - Simple to learn – quick application for nurses and bedside staff when EEG techs are not available, or as a bridge to start neonatal brain monitoring until a tech arrives

 - Precise symmetry for intra-hemisphere data comparison

-- Gentle conductive paste is well-tolerated on delicate skin
+- Uses a gentle conductive gold-standard conductive paste that is well-tolerated on delicate skin

 - Clean, sleek design; less frightening to parents